 1. Abdominal Muscles (Transverse Abdominis and Obliques):

-• Purpose: Strengthening the transverse abdominis and oblique abdominal muscles can provide additional support to the pelvic area, reducing pressure on the bladder and assisting in the management of stress incontinence.
+• Purpose: Strengthening the transverse abdominis and oblique abdominal muscles can provide additional support to the pelvic area, reducing pressure on the bladder and assisting in managing stress incontinence.

 2. Lower Back Muscles (Erector Spinae):

-EMG sensors can be positioned on the lower back muscles, allowing patients to monitor muscle engagement and ensure that they are targeting the correct muscles during exercises.
+• EMG sensors can be positioned on the lower back muscles, allowing patients to monitor muscle engagement and ensure they target the correct muscles during exercises.

 3. Hip Muscles (Adductors and Abductors):